 Additional Information: Higher level proficiency may be necessary depending on the requirements of the proposed project.
-Applicants should discuss plans for language study between time of application and the commencement of the grant on Application Form: Language Self-Evaluation.
-A Foreign Language Evaluation by a college level Spanish language instructor is required.
+Applicants should discuss plans for language study between the time of application and the commencement of the grant with the Language Self-Evaluation.
+A Foreign Language Evaluation by a college level Spanish language instructor is also required.

 Fulbright Proposal Types

 Applicants are responsible for arranging their own affiliations with an academic institution, research facility, or another appropriate organization, and for submitting supporting documentation verifying the affiliation.

 The U.S. Embassy in Tegucigalpa can assist in identifying appropriate partner institutions.
 See U.S. Embassy contact below.

 Dual citizens of this country are eligible

 Residency in host country permitted in year prior to grant